John Mew: Controversy

-Mew's views on the aetiology and best treatment process for malocclusion met opposition from mainstream British orthodontists.
+Mew's views on the origin of and best treatment process for malocclusion met opposition from mainstream British orthodontists.
 Mew was fined by the NHS for providing inappropriate treatment.
-He appealed against the then-Minister of Health in the High Court in 1987 and Lord Justice Murray Stuart-Smith judged that "these very serious strictures were wholly unwarranted and perhaps go some way to justify the applicant's doubts as to the impartiality of the Dental Services Committee".
+He appealed against the then–Minister of Health in the High Court in 1987, and Lord Justice Murray Stuart-Smith judged that "these very serious strictures were wholly unwarranted and perhaps go some way to justify the applicant's doubts as to the impartiality of the Dental Services Committee".
 He found in favour of Mew and awarded costs.

 In 2010, the General Dental Council (GDC), a London-based organisation that regulates dental professionals in the United Kingdom, reprimanded Mew for running advertisements that it said contained misleading assertions.
 The GDC said Mew had "denigrated orthodontics and falsely alleged that the GDC had accepted the truth of Mr Mew's report".
 Mew characterized the investigation and reprimand as an effort to suppress his theories.
 Mew did not dispute the charge and referred to himself as a "whistleblower".

 In 2017, Mew had his licence to practice revoked by the GDC, following claims of false advertising and breaching patient confidentiality.

-Mew's son, Michael has asserted that his father and his theories had been treated badly by the profession.
+Mew's son, Michael, has asserted that his father and his theories had been treated badly by the profession.
 In a unanimous decision around 2019, Michael was expelled from the British Orthodontic Society for continuing to advocate his positions.
 He launched a petition campaign to argue for a repeal of the decision.
 As of June 2024, he was still registered as an orthodontist with the GDC.